codefellows/seattle-code-python-401n7/class-01/warm-up/README.md

 ## Problem Domain

-Write a function that takes and array of integers as an argument as an input and returns a sum of all of those integers as an output.
+Write a function that takes and array of integers as an argument/input and returns a sum of all of those integers as an output.

 ## Edge Cases